jannikwagner/DD2424/README.md

 ## Continuous Normalizing Flows

-First, we applied CNFs to artificial data generated from a two dimensional density based on an image of the flag of Sweden.
+First, we applied Continuous Normalizing Flows (CNFs) to artificial data generated from a two dimensional density based on an image of the flag of Sweden.
 The GIF shows the contiuous transformation over time of a normal distribution to the learned distribution, using a hypernetwork with depth 3, hpernet width 16, and width 64:

 ![](CNF/results/cnf-viz-niter_1000_width64_hidden16cnf-viz-10000.gif)